santoshphilip/eppy/docs/source/useful_scripts.rst

 ----------------------------------

-this ceript will compare two idf files.
+this script will compare two idf files.
 The results will be displayed printed in "csv" format or in "html" format.

 You would the script from the command line.
 This would be the terminal